OpenGammaProject/Open-Gamma-Detector/README.md

 ### Scintillator Assembly

-The finished SiPM carrier board is there to allow for easier packaging with the scintillator as well as to be reusable for different detectors as that's by far the single most expensive part and you'll want to use it as long as possible.
+The finished [SiPM carrier board](https://github.com/Open-Gamma-Project/SiPM-Carrier-Board) is there to allow for easier packaging with the scintillator as well as to be reusable for different detectors as that's by far the single most expensive part and you'll want to use it as long as possible.
 You should apply some optical coupling compound between the SiPM and the crystal window to reduce reflections as good as possible (this way the best photon detection efficiency is achieved).
 There are also special materials for this use case but you can also use standard silicone grease - works great for me.
 After you applied some, you press both parts together and wrap everything with light-tight tape, again, I'm just using some black electrical tape here.
 That's essentially it, now you can solder some wires to the pads on the board to connect them together and secure it in place in the free space on the board.
 There are holes on each side of the PCB for some cable ties.

 I got all of my scintillators (used NaI(Tl), LYSO, ...) from eBay.
 Just search for some keywords or specific types, you'll probably find something!
 Otherwise you can obviously also buy brand-new scintillators, however, these are much more expensive (depends, but a factor of 10x is normal).
 Just be sure to look out for signs of wear and tear like scratches on the window or yellowing (!) in NaI crystals as these can deteriorate performance significantly.

+### Shielding

+Due to the detector measuring small voltages, energy resolution being limited by noise and a tiny 220 pF capacitor being on board, it is generally pretty sensitive to EMI.
+In fact, without any shielding and periodically discharging the capacitor, mains electricity would slowly charge it until the device gets overwhelmed with noise.
+To mitigate this effect, the Arduino sketch is programmed to clear the cap every 500 µs by default, which is enough to mostly fix this issue.
+However, this adds an additional ~4 ms dead time which could be roughly equivalent to 500 missed events in geiger mode.

+For the best performance, you will need to put your detector into a metal enclosure.
+It doesn't need to be a thick metal case, a tin can will most likely suffice.

 ## Software